grafana/faro-javascript-bundler-plugins/README.md

 ## Usage

-Details of how to use the plugins with your bundler reside in the Frontend Observability plugin under the "Settings" -> "Web SDK Config" tab after clicking into your instrumented app.
+Details of how to use the plugins with your bundler reside in the Frontend Observability plugin under the "Settings" -> "Source Maps" tab after clicking into your instrumented app.

 That tab includes the necessary configuration for the Faro JavaScript bundler plugins, including the `appName`, `appId`, and `endpoint` values that you need for the plugins to work with your app.
 The details provided below are general instructions for how to use the plugins with your bundler.